 | Carbon emission (US avg. grid) | 0.012 | g CO₂e |

-For a single 1,000-token query: approximately 0.031 Wh and 0.012 grams of CO₂e.
-That is individually trivial.
-At OpenAI's reported 10 million daily ChatGPT users generating an average of 5 queries each, the daily total across all queries is approximately 1,550 kWh in compute energy — or about 1.8 MWh accounting for PUE — just from user inference, just for that one product.
-Per year: roughly 656 MWh, equivalent to the annual electricity consumption of approximately 60 average U.S. homes.
+For a single 1,000-token question: about 0.031 Wh and 0.012 grams of CO₂e.
+That is in my opinion trivial.
+At OpenAI's reported 10 million each day ChatGPT customers producing a mean of 5 queries every, the daily ordinary across all queries is about 1,550 kWh in compute energy — or about 1.8 MWh accounting for PUE — without a doubt from purchaser inference, handiest for that one product.
+In keeping with twelve months: kind of 656 MWh, identical to the as soon as a 12 months electricity consumption of about 60 common U.S. homes.

-The absolute numbers — milliwatt-hours, hundredths of a gram of CO₂ — are hard to grasp.
-The comparison to familiar household energy uses makes them concrete.
+Truly the numbers — milliwatt-hours, 100ths of a gram of CO₂ — are difficult to recognize.
+The assessment to acquainted family electricity uses makes them concrete.

 |---|---|---|